College Policies Related to Student Conduct

 - Signs, bulletins, and/or flyers may not be distributed under office, classroom, or residence hall room doors, in lounges, or on College property without authorization from the appropriate College official(s).

 - All postings for non-College related activities, events, organizations, etc., must be approved by the Office of Campus Life.
 Such postings are only permitted on the designated “general posting” bulletin boards.
 Questions may be directed to the Office of Campus Life, located on the second floor of the Campus Center or email firstname.lastname@example.org.
+Suggested number of copies for the Campus Center is no more than 10.

 - All postings in the residence halls must be approved by and distributed through the Office of Residential Life.
 The Office of Residential Life is located on the second floor of the Campus Center or at email email@example.com.
+Suggested number of copies for the residence halls is 47.

 College Search Policy